alphagov/government-service-design-manual/service-manual/assisted-digital/action-plan.md

 At this point, [exemplar departments](https://www.gov.uk/transformation) have found it useful to formalise thinking on assisted digital by creating an assisted digital strategy or plan.
 Any such plan should be able to answer, in reasonable detail, the questions above which allow a digital service to pass [the standard](/service-manual/digital-by-default/index.html).

-As per the ['Government Approach to Assisted Digital'](http://publications.cabinetoffice.gov.uk/digital/assisted/), support should be sourced from the private and voluntary sector as the default.
+As per the ['Government Approach to Assisted Digital'](/government/publications/government-approach-to-assisted-digital), support should be sourced from the private and voluntary sector by default.
 GDS, departments and the Government Procurement Service have begun market engagement to set up a shared procurement route for commissioning assisted digital services.

 However, if you'd like to provide assisted digital support in-house, you need to let us know at this stage and make sure that you can provide a strong, value for money case.